dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

       - B can read the value from any side effect A as long as B does not *happen before* A
       - This leaves many candidate side effects which can be read by B depending on run time conditions
         - This is the case where no specific side effect A *happens before* B
-        - B can read a value from anywhere in the modification order of the atomic as long as B does not *happen before* A
+        - B can read from side effect A anywhere in the modification order of the atomic as long as B does not *happen before* A
+        - The values that B can read are also limited by other coherence rules
       - If there is a specific side effect A that *happens before* B, then B can't read values before A in the modification order
         - B reads side effect of A or any value after it in the modification order as long as B does not *happen before* it
+        - This is what was called *visible sequence of side effects* till C++14
+        - Since C++17 this is driven by the write read coherence rule
     - Cross thread operations on atomic variables do not require *happens before* relations between them
       - Atomic operations are atomic by definition and are never partially done
       - These operations do not cause data races in the absence of *happens before* relations
       - But to limit the values that can be read by a read, *happens before* is introduced via release/acquire semantics
+  - TODO - add diagrams
 - Coherence rules
   - These are common sense rules that are formalized to put restrictions on atomic instruction reordering
   - These rules are in four flavours
     - Write-write coherence
       - For two atomic writes A and B on M if A *happens before* B
       - Then A will precede B in the modification order of M
+      - The order of writes in the modification order of M does not contradict *happens before*
     - Read-read coherence
       - For two atomic reads A and B on M if A *happens before* B
       - And if A reads a value written by another atomic write X
       - And if B reads a value written by another atomic write Y
       - Then X will precede Y in the modification order of M
+      - Two reads where one *happens before* the other cannot read from two writes in the reversed modification order
     - Read-write coherence
       - If A is an atomic read that *happens before* an atomic write B
       - And A reads it's value written by X
       - Then X precedes B in the modification order of M
+      - Reads do not read values written in the future according to *happens before*
     - Write-read coherence
       - If A is an atomic write that *happens before* an atomic read B
       - And B reads it's value from another atomic write Y
       - Then A precedes Y in the modification order of M
+      - Reads do not read overwritten values
   - Generally the total modification order of an atomic variable M can take any sequence of modifications at run time
     - For a run all threads see the same modification order
     - The sequence can be different across different runs